 - Other inspiration stories.
 I’ve read books like The Miracle Morning and all kinds of articles about how waking up early have changed people lives.
 I felt inspired to give it a try!

-Benefits of early mornings
+The benefits of early mornings

 If you’re at least a tiny bit into the idea of waking up early, you must’ve already educated yourself about the benefits of waking up early.
 Therefore, I’ll just share my personal experience instead of listing all of the actual benefits.